Last Updated on 17 February, 2021 by Veronica

 3. Wilmington, Illinois

-Wilmington is a small town but it has a monument that is a route 66 classic.
+Wilmington is a small town, but it has a monument that is a Route 66 classic.

-They are about 20 feet high (7 meters approx.) and usually have one hand with the palm up and the other with the palm down to be able to hold some tool or element.
-They are known as the “Muffler Men” because they were usually placed in front of car shops, and they usually held car mufflers.
-In the case of the Gemini Giant, he’s got a rocket in his hands, and he wears a big helmet.
+They are about 20 feet high (7 meters approx.) and usually have one hand with the palm up and the other with the palm down to hold some tool or element.
+They are known as the “Muffler Men” because they were usually placed in front of car shops and usually held car mufflers.

 The design is very different from other giants because it was redesigned to advertise the café, the “Launching Pad,” where it sits in front.
 The giant was redesigned to turn it into a kind of astronaut with a rocket in his hands.